Canon 5D Mark II vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D Mark II does not offer wifi capability.
+In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark II and the Sony RX1R II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.